DeltaWhy/michael.limiero.com/source/_posts/2015-01-26-no-news-is-good-news.markdown

 On the mobile front, I was surprised to find that Facebook's messenger app works just fine without the main app installed.
 This is great because it means I'm still reachable but don't have the temptation of infinite distraction right in my pocket.
 They also have a standalone groups app, but unfortunately nothing for events.
 Twitter doesn't have such a clean solution.
 I kept the app installed because I consider @mentions important enough to interrupt me, and I just have to rely on old-fashioned self control to not look at the stream.
 I would really like to build a custom solution, but right now I just don't have the time to work on it, and I also want to make sure I fully think it through before I write any code.

 So to wrap this up:

 ## What's out
 * Facebook news feed
 * Twitter news feed
 * Hacker News front page
 * Reddit front page
 * "Infinite" subreddits: AskReddit and the like
+* (v2) Likes, favorites, and retweets: these are great for a dopamine rush, but have near zero actual usefulness.

 ## What's in
 * Direct messages
 * Mentions and wall posts